1 2 | for i in range(0, 21): print(i ** 2) |

 next non-blank line in a file) or situations we haven't covered.

-(functions)Like all modern programming languages, python
+def (functions)Like all modern programming languages, python has functions, which allow you

-to group together statements so you can repeat code. def
+to group together statements so you can repeat code. def statements have the

 base syntax: